FarmRadioHangar/react-phone-lookup/README.md

 ### Example

-See the [source code for the demo](https://github.com/FarmRadioHangar/react-phone-lookup/blob/master/js/examples/main.jsx) for an example of customization, using the Bootstrap framework for styling.
+See the [source code for the demo](https://github.com/FarmRadioHangar/react-phone-lookup/blob/master/js/examples/main.jsx) for an example of customization, using the Bootstrap framework.

 ## Contribute